Club History

 The courts opened for play in 2003.
 Jackie Heath became Langham Tennis Club's first coach, supported by Jutta Brawn.
 Later on, Mark Kleingeld came on board and has remained our lead coach ever since, supported by Ed Rudge.

 Langham Tennis Club has run continuously since 2003.
-Membership fees have remained unchanged for the last 17 years and represent incredible value for money.
-Membership has grown gradually over the years and now stands at 163 people.
+Membership fees remained unchanged until 2025, and still represents incredible value for money.
+Membership currently stands at just over 100 people.

-Mark Kleingeld and Ed Rudge run children's coaching sessions on Saturday and Sunday mornings.
-Their teams have done spectacularly well in the Essex Aegon competitions in recent years.
+For a number of years, Mark Kleingeld and Ed Rudge ran children's coaching sessions on Saturday and Sunday mornings.
+Their teams did spectacularly well in Essex wide competitions.